SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 | BodyworkRepair | Toggles the repair of all the bodywork and aerodynamic elements. |
 | PitstopPlan | Requests a pitstop plan from the virtual race engineer. |
 | PitstopPrepare | Requests Jona to transfer the values from the current pitstop plan to the Pitstop MFD. |

+See the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer) for the "Race Engineer" plugin above for more information on *PitstopPlan* and *PitstopPrepare*.

+Beside controlling the pitstop settings from the button box, most of the settings are also available as actions, which can be bound to external event sources.
+See the list of [actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#actions) for more information.### Important preparation for the Pitstop MFD handling

+### Important preparation for the Pitstop MFD handling

+Nothing comes for free, and *RaceRoom Racing Experience* does not provide a sophisticated API to externally control the pitstop settings, as *rFactor 2* does.
+So we also use event automation here, very similar to the [Pitstop MFD control in *Assetto Corsa Competizione*](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#important-preparation-for-the-pitstop-mfd-handling).
+Therefore you also have to create those little pictures, Simulator Controller searches for in order to *understand* the Pitstop MFD state of *RaceRoom Racing Experience*.

+These pictures are located in the *Resources\Screen Images\R3E folder* in the installation folder of Simulator Controller.
+They have been taken from a Full HD triple screen setup (5760 * 1080) using the English language setting in *RaceRoom Racing Experience*.
+If you are running a different resolution or, even more important, are using a different language, the search for these pictures will fail.
+But there is help, since you can provide your own pictures by placing your own ones with identical names in the *Simulator Controller\Screen Images\R3E* folder in your user *Documents* folder.
+Use the Snipping Tool of Windows to create all the necessary pictures, it will only take a few minutes.

+Note: The picture search will initially take some time, but the algorithm will learn the position of the Pitstop MFD during the initial run.
+Depending on your screen size and resolution the initial search will consume quite some CPU cycles.
+Therefore I advice to open the Pitstop MFD using one of the mode actions above once you are driving in a safe situation, to avoid lags later on.
+Simulator Controller will learn the position and will only search the much reduced screen area from now on and the CPU load will be 10 times less than before.